rileyjson/Cheetah-Sign/Documentation/Development.md

 - sign-pgadmin
 - sign-api
 - bsucheetahsign-cheetahsign-webclient-1
+- bsucheetahsign-cheetahsign-clientside-1

 This is how it will appear on Docker Desktop:
 ![dockerContainer](./images/DockerContainer.png)

 ### Editing the Frontend

-Everything relating to the front end will be found in the 'cheetahsign-webclient' directory.
-By default, the app will run the App.vue file.
+Everything relating to the front end for administrators will be found in the 'cheetahsign-webclient' directory.
+For the signing page, that is found in the 'cheetahsign-clientside' directory.
+By default, the app will run their respective App.vue files.

-App.vue is a file that inherits HelloWorld.vue, which inherits DailyForecast.vue.
-You can modify these Vue files to begin work, or you may make a new Vue file.

-When making a new Vue file, ensure that you edit 'main.ts' to open your newly made Vue file instead of the old one.
-You can do this by editing the directory from './App.vue' to the directory of your newly made vue file.
+App.vue is the template page that all of our components inherit from.
+This also contains our view router to allow for navigation between different parts of the website.

+Vue follows a component-based architecture.
+So, everything we make on the frontend is based around our components.
+For example, each of our different sections in our webpage is a separate component.
+Also, the modals we use on 3 of the section are all one component!
+We don't have to make 3 separate modals in each of these Vue files.
+We make one modal and each component inherits the modal component into their own Vue file.
+This is how you use Vue to work with the UI.

+Another piece of the frontend puzzle are the API calls that are made to talk to our backend.
+The way this is done falls into our 'sdk' folder in the webclient directory.
+Each of the classes located in these 'client' files contain a variety of asynchronous methods that we can call in our Vue components.
+If they're HTTP get requests, they just contain the endpoint to go to on the backend.
+If they're an HTTP post request, they also will contain a body to be sent.

 ### Editing the Backend